sequelize/website/versioned_docs/version-6.x.x/core-concepts/getters-setters-virtuals.md

 ---
 sidebar_position: 5
+title: Getters, Setters & Virtuals
 ---

-# Getters, Setters & Virtuals

 Sequelize allows you to define custom getters and setters for the attributes of your models.